Andrew Kellaway (rugby union): Early life

 After beginning his junior rugby at the Hunters Hill Rugby Club, Kellaway went on to represent Australia at schoolboy and under-20 level.
 His total of ten tries at the 2014 IRB Junior World Championship broke the tournament record previously held by Julian Savea and Zac Guildford.
 He then captained the under-20 side in 2015.

-Rugby career
+Kellaway is a proficient piper, learning the bagpipes at Scots College.

+Career

 In late 2014, Kellaway began playing for the New South Wales Country Eagles in the National Rugby Championship.
 He made his Super Rugby run-on debut for the Waratahs against the Brumbies in April 2016.
 The following week, he signed a further two-year contract with the Waratahs.